-Trains have been a thematic mainstay of the board game hobby for many years, ranging from the simple pick up and deliver of Ivor the Engine to the heavy and meticulous Russian Railroads.
+Trains have been a thematic mainstay of the board game hobby for many years, ranging from the simple pick up and delivery of Ivor the Engine to the heavy and meticulous Russian Railroads.
 But chugging along comfortably at that lighter end of the track is Ticket to Ride Europe.

 As the highest-selling train game on the market, Ticket to Ride takes pride in its colourful accessibility, bringing families around the table to compete in a nostalgic trip of locomotive card-play.

-So, What’s it About?
+So, What’s It About?

 Up to five players will take 45 trains in their colour and take a beautiful tour through Europe, completing routes in an attempt to become the greatest train magnate.
-From brief travels across the Channel, to continental escapades through Spain, Russia, and Turkey, players will need to contend with unpredictable tunnels, greater lengths of track, and erect stations.
+From brief travels across the Channel to continental escapades through Spain, Russia, and Turkey, players will need to contend with unpredictable tunnels, greater lengths of track, and erect stations.

-How Does it Play?
+How Does It Play?

 But, this is not the only way to score points.
 Remember those Destination Tickets dealt out at the beginning?
 Completing these routes will earn extra points at the end of the game.
 Destination Tickets can be worth anywhere from five to 21 points depending on the length and difficulty of the journey.
 A quick excursion from Athina to Angora would net you five points, whilst a lengthy South to North slog from Cadiz to Stockholm promises 21.

 Every turn, in clockwise order, players will do one of four actions.
-The two you will most commonly come across is either taking cards, or playing cards to claim a route.
+The two you will most commonly come across are either taking cards or playing cards to claim a route.
 Players can take two cards (or one if choosing the ‘wild’ locomotive), either from the display or blind from the top of the deck, replenishing the display as they go.
 There’s no limit to the number of cards you may hold, but as you build up particular colours it’s best to play them before someone else claims a route!

-Playing the cards is as simple as discarding the required colour and amount for a particular route and scoring the points on the track framing the board.
+Playing the cards is as simple as discarding the required colour and amount for a particular route, and scoring the points on the track framing the board.
 Only one route can be claimed each round.
 If you happen to complete one of your high scoring Destination Tickets, don’t tell anyone!
 They’ll be scored at the end.

-At some point you may want to acquire some more Destination Tickets.
+At some point, you may want to acquire some more Destination Tickets.
 If that’s the case, you may use your action to take three from the deck and choose to keep any number of them.
 Although, bear in mind that incomplete tickets will grant negative points at the end of the game!

 Finally, players may wish to construct a station.
 These cute plastic pieces may be placed on any city without any other players’ stations, to essentially share an already claimed route in or out of that city.
 This can help with completing Destination Tickets in areas heavily congested with other players’ pieces.
 Building your stations is simple.
-Discard one Train card of any colour to build the first station, two matching cards for the second, and three matching for the third.
-Furthermore, any unbuilt stations at the end of game are worth four points each!
+Discard one Train Card of any colour to build the first station, two matching cards for the second, and three matches for the third.
+Furthermore, any unbuilt stations at the end of the game are worth four points each!

 End of the Line